 LEGAL CONSIDERATIONS

-12. The proposed changes require an amendment to Schedule One (One Way Streets) of the Traffic and Parking Bylaw 2008, and the declaration of a part time pedestrian mall in Poplar Street.
+12. The proposed changes require an amendment to the Traffic and Parking Bylaw Schedule One, and the declaration of a part time pedestrian mall in Poplar Street.

 Have you considered the legal implications of the issue under consideration?